bluedata-katacoda/katacoda-scenarios/Spark with Jupyter_scenario/step2.md

 Change to the newly created directory:<br>
 `cd ~/Spark`{{execute}}<br>

-Once you are in the new directory, the first step is to create all the base file structures necessary to create the application image.
-To do so, execute the following command :<br>
+Next, we need to create a skeleton file structure.
+To do so execute the following command:

 `bdwb --init`{{execute}}

-To view the files & directories created by this command, execute the following command.<br>
+ <b>bdwb --init</b> command will setup all the base directories and files you need in order to develop any app image

+ Execute the below command to list all the files and folders created by bdwb command:

 `ls -R`{{execute}}

 You will see the following: